-The Group's principal financial assets are trade and other receivables, contract assets and cash and bank balances that derive directly from its operations.
-Principal financial liabilities of the Group include trade and other payables, borrowing and obligations under finance leases.
+The Group's principal financial assets are trade and other receivables, and cash and bank balances that derive directly from its operations.
+Principal financial liabilities of the Group include trade and other payables, borrowings and lease liabilities.
 The main purpose of these financial liabilities is to finance the Group's operations.